LCT 7074 LANDING CRAFT, SOUTHSEA

 In the late 1990's the landing craft was bought by the Warship Preservation Trust and put on display at East Float Dock, Birkenhead, unfortunately the Trust went into administration in 2006, LCT 7074 was left to rot partially submerged in the dock.

 In 2014 the vessel was salvaged and moved to the The National Museum of the Royal Navy in Portsmouth Dockyard.
 Funded by a grant of £4.7 million from the National Lottery Heritage Fund along with donations from the public, LCT 7074 has been restored to her former glory by the highly skilled craftsmen at Portsmouth's Historic Dockyard.
+During the night of 23rd August 2020 the restored landing craft was shipped to her present location, at the D-D Story Museum, by barge from Portsmouth Naval Base and then along the seafront road where she was maneuvered into the newly constructed canopy.
 The construction of the cantilevered canopy and basin to house and protect this D-Day treasure was carried out by Ascia Construction in conjunction with Pritchard Architecture.

 Apart from LCT 7074, only a very small number of vessels that took part in the Normandy Landings still exist.
 These include the cruiser HMS Belfast on The Thames in London, and MTB 102 and MGB 81 two small craft operated by Portsmouth Naval Base Property Trust.
 You can visit the LCT 7074 at Clarence Esplanade next door to the D-Day Story Museum.